-Diane Reeves’s fine band included Romero Lubambo, Peter Martin, Ben Williams, and Terreon Gully.
+Dianne Reeves’s fine band included Romero Lubambo, Peter Martin, Ben Williams, and Terreon Gully.
 They walked through a casual “Alone Together” to warm up with before Reeves came out.
 Her opening rubato a cappella statement on “Stella by Starlight” was one of the most beautiful things I’ve ever heard.
 Perfect pitch, perfect sound, wide range, direct emotion.

-Josh Redman told me once, “The only person I don’t want to follow at a jazz festival is Diane Reeves,” and by the end of the set, I could see why.
+Josh Redman told me once, “The only person I don’t want to follow at a jazz festival is Dianne Reeves,” and by the end of the set, I could see why.
 This audience was in the palm of her hand, she put everyone on the same page, preaching the truth of love and forgiveness.

 I didn’t know every tune, but was surprised to hear Pat Metheny’s “Minuano,” which featured a strong scat solo from Reeves.
 (Trivia: I bought Still Life/Talking on LP in 1988.)
 There was a Brazilian theme throughout; of course Lubambo is a master Brazilian guitarist, and at the end Reeves said her next album will be all-Brazilian.